VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 #### Background
 Normally, the core factoids are written in a very general-purpose style, so this function might not be needed at all.
-But it might be useful for games and mods which radically break with some of the underlying core assumptions in Minetest.
+But it might be useful for games and mods which radically break with some of the underlying core assumptions in Luanti.
 For example, if your mod completely changes the digging system, the help texts provided by `doc_items` are probably incorrect, so you can disable `node_mining` and register a custom factoid as a replacement.